Ancient Order of Hibernians

 The Ancient Order of Hibernians (AOH; Ord Ársa na nÉireannach) is an Irish Catholic fraternal organization.
 Members must be male, Catholic, and either born in Ireland or of Irish descent.
-Its largest membership is now in the United States, where it was founded in New York City in 1836, however, a reference to its existence as early as 1819 was found in a letter written from a Samuel Castwell to the eventual 7th President of the United States, Andrew Jackson.
-In the letter, Jackson had been nominated for membership into Castwell's Hibernian Society.
-The letter was dated May 26, 1819.
+Its largest membership is in the United States, where it was founded in New York City in 1836.

 The name was adopted by groups of Irish immigrants in the United States, its purpose to act as guards to shield Catholic churches from anti-Catholic forces in the mid-19th century, and to assist Irish Catholic immigrants, especially those who faced discrimination or harsh coal mining working conditions.
-Many members in the coal mining area of Pennsylvania had a background with the Molly Maguires.
+Many members in the coal mining area of Pennsylvania allegedly had a background with the Molly Maguires.
 It became an important focus of Irish American political activity.

 Ireland

 Origins

 The organization had its roots in the Defenders and the Ribbonmen, Catholic agrarian movements of the 18th and 19th centuries.
 It emerged in Ulster at the end of the 19th century in opposition to the Orange Order.
 It was organized by Joseph Devlin of Belfast, who was Grand Master by 1905.
 The AOH was closely associated with the Irish Parliamentary Party, its members mainly members of the party.
 It was strongly opposed to secular ideologies such as those of the Irish Republican Brotherhood (the IRB), who were most unhappy at the re-emergence of this old rival "right-wing" nationalist society.
-Membership in the group was initially banned by the Catholic Church, although this was lifted in 1904.

 From a membership of 5,000 in 1900, nearly all in Ulster, it climbed to 64,000 by 1909, complementing the United Irish League.
 By 1914 the order had spread throughout the country, mainly because of its utility as a patronage, brokerage and recreational association.
 As a vehicle for Irish nationalism, the AOH greatly influenced the sectarian aspect of Irish politics in the early twentieth century.
 In Ulster and elsewhere it acted as an unruly but vigorous militant support organization for Devlin, Dillon and Redmond against radicals and against William O'Brien: O'Brien regarded himself as having been driven from the party by militant Hibernians at the "Baton Convention" of 1909.

 The ceremonial aspects of the Order resembled those of the Orange Order with green replacing orange on sashes and banners.
 This led to opponents such as Jim Larkin calling it the "Ancient Order of Catholic Orangemen".